WeileiZeng/CSS-Code-Database/README.md

 - `codes/i<>/n<>/k<>/n<>k<>d<>-x<>z<>dx<>dz<>-<>Gz.mm`

 ## How to use
-check out the notebook [dataIO.ipynb]()
+We provide python sample code.
+Check out the notebook [dataIO.ipynb]()

 ## [[n,k,d]] table
-run3 as of Sept 20, 2023. v1.3
+version 1.3, (run3 as of Sept 20, 2023)

 Row index for n, column index for k, and element for d